dev-protocol/docs.devprotocol.xyz/content/en/pages/00-Introduction/1-introduction.md

   title: Introduction
 ---

-Dev Protocol is on-chain middleware created for a whole new ecosystem designed for Open Source Software (OSS).
-With Dev Protocol, anyone can start to monetise your creations without changing licenses, codes, and support.
-You can use the feature set in Stakes.social, the first official application of the Dev Protocol
+Dev Protocol is an open source decentralized middleware that authenticates creators' activities and realizes their sustainability.
+With Dev Protocol, anyone can start to monetise your works without changing licenses, codes, and support.
+Dev protocol allows you to issue powerful social tokens designed for creators to build your own economy and grow it through community.
+As a completely decentralized, on-chain-governed middleware protocol, anyone can develop a variety of Dapps and participate in the ecosystem.

-### What is an ecosystem for OSS?

-Socially useful assets can be monetised while keeping Decentralization there.
-It is a new economy designed to allow open assets to be economically valuable, as opposed to the current world where closed assets are paid for.
-Dev Protocol will be expanded in the future to cover not only OSS, but also research papers and all intellectual assets.

 ### What Benefits does Dev Protocol Offer?